About Blog Contact Pey

 Who designed River Park?

-Charles M. Goodman, the same architect behind Hollin Hills, Carderock Springs, and New Mark Commons.
+Charles M. Goodman, the same architect behind Hollin Hills, Hammond Wood, and Rock Creek Woods.
 River Park was his only urban co-op project and his most significant DC work.

 How far is River Park from the Metro?